bitcraft/tailor/README.md

 are quirks that are specific to getting it going on other computers.
 I'm slowly making it easier for others.
 Right now, here are a few step to get going:

+* Check run_local.py and verify the python version is correct
 * Make sure your camera settings are correct
 * Change the working folders to match your system
 * Make sure the printer settings are correct
+* Use run_local.py to start

 Camera Settings